Data-Driven Adaptive Resource Allocation for Reliable Low-Latency Uplink Communications in Rural Cellular 5G Multi-Connectivity: Discussion

 Second, the rural scenario analyzed in detail exhibits partial infrastructure co-location between operators, which results in correlated large-scale fading and coverage holes.
 While this configuration is representative of many sparsely populated regions where tower sharing is common, the degree of spatial correlation may differ in areas with greater inter-operator site diversity.
 Therefore, the relative effectiveness of switching versus duplication strategies may vary depending on the spatial independence of the access paths.

 Finally, the experiments focus on constant-bit-rate UDP telemetry traffic to enable controlled latency characterization.
 Although this traffic model is representative of real-time industrial telemetry and teleoperation streams, adaptive bitrate applications or bursty traffic patterns may exhibit different dynamics, particularly under scheduler-driven resource allocation.
+Therefore, the reported gains should be interpreted as representative of the evaluated dual-operator rural 5G NSA deployment rather than as universal performance bounds for all 5G multi-connectivity configurations.

 Despite these limitations, the measurement campaign captures realistic mobility, commercial scheduling behavior, and uplink power-control dynamics, providing practical insight into multi-connectivity trade-offs in coverage-limited environments.